-In the later stages, blood vessels may gradually grow across the cornea (neovascularization), obstructing vision.
-In some people, the eyelid is scarred in such a way that the eyelashes turn inward (trichiasis).
+In the later stages, blood vessels may gradually grow across the cornea (called neovascularization), obstructing vision.
+In some people, the eyelid is scarred in such a way that the eyelashes turn inward (trichiasis Trichiasis Trichiasis is misalignment of eyelashes, which rub against the eyeball, in a person who does not have entropion.
+Trichiasis develops most commonly some time after chronic blepharitis (inflammation... read more ).
 As the person blinks, the eyelashes rub against the cornea, causing infection and often permanent damage.
 Impaired vision or blindness occurs in about 5% of people with trachoma.

 Doctors suspect trachoma based on the appearance of the eyes and on the duration of symptoms.
-The diagnosis can be confirmed by sending a sample from the eye to a laboratory, where the infecting organism is identified.
+The diagnosis of trachoma can be confirmed by swabbing the eye and sending the sample to a laboratory, where the infecting organism is identified.

 Did You Know...

 Because trachoma is contagious, reinfection commonly occurs.
 Access to water that is suitable for drinking (potable) can reduce reinfection.
 Regular hand and face washing helps prevent spread.
 Sharing towels, washcloths, bedding, and eye makeup should be avoided.
 Because flies can transfer the disease among people, places where flies can breed should be eliminated.